-Patat are the delicious French fries of the Dutch cuisine and loved by every Dutch.
+Patat are quite simply Dutch French fries.
 It is known by different names like ‘friet’, ‘frites’, ‘vlaamse frieten’ and ‘Patat’.

-Patat is thicker than the normal French fries.
-Patat is served with a variety of toppings like tomato ketchup, peanut sauce and mayonnaise.
+Patat is thicker than the normal French fries and is served with a variety of toppings including tomato ketchup, peanut sauce and mayonnaise.

 ‘Patatje oorlog’ is a famous version of Patat in which the French fries are served in a box or paper cone with raw chopped onions, peanut sauce and mayonnaise.